thesimonho/kanagawa-paper.nvim/README.md

 ## 💡 Motivation

 I love the original [kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) color scheme, but I found some of the colors a bit too bright and distracting.
 What I wanted was a more muted theme overall, using less saturated colors inspired by the original theme.
+You can see a visual preview of the color palette [here](palette_colors.md).

 Both a light theme and a dark theme are provided.